 Anti-Corruption and Transparency

-The Anti-Corruption and Transparency Working Group (ACTWG) is tasked to coordinate the implementation of the Santiago Commitment to Fight Corruption and Ensure Transparency, the APEC Course of Action on Fighting Corruption and the APEC Transparency Standards.
-In 2014, the working group adopted the Beijing Declaration on Fighting Corruption.
-The ACTWG also promotes cooperation in the areas of extradition, legal assistance and judicial/law enforcement (especially asset forfeiture and recovery).
+The Anti-Corruption and Transparency Working Group (ACTWG) is tasked to coordinate the implementation of the Santiago Commitment to Fight Corruption and Ensure Transparency (2004), the APEC Course of Action on Fighting Corruption (2004) and the APEC Transparency Standards.
+It also has the purpose to facilitate the implementation of the United Nations against Corruption (UNCAC).
+In 2014, the Working Group adopted the Beijing Declaration on Fighting Corruption.

 Observing the urgent demand for enhancing join efforts against transnational corruption and considering the necessity to advance greater collaboration and cross-border coordination between APEC economies in the region, the ACTWG established a Network of Anti-Corruption Authorities and Law Enforcements Agencies (ACT-NET) during its 17th Meeting in Indonesia, 2013.
 As a subsidiary body, ACT-NET reports annually to the ACT Chair and ACTWG on its activities.